- J.D., University of Michigan, 2010, magna cum laude, Executive Editor of the Michigan Law Review

 - B.A.
 University of Notre Dame, 2007, magna cum laude

-David Poell is an associate in the Business Trial Practice Group in the firm’s Chicago office with an emphasis in the areas of consumer privacy and class action litigation.
+David Poell is an associate in the Business Trial Practice Group in the firm’s Chicago office, particularly focusing on the areas of consumer privacy and class action litigation.

 Areas of Practice

-Represented prisoner in Eighth Amendment excessive force trial in the Eastern District of Missouri.
+Of note with regard to his pro bono practice, David previously represented a prisoner in an Eighth Amendment excessive force trial in the Eastern District of Missouri.

 - Honored by Chicago Transportation Authority for Act of Heroism